 Is whole life insurance a “good” investment?
 That’s a tricky question because a “good” investment is relative to each person’s situation.

-In the most literal sense, whole life insurance is not an investment — it’s life insurance.
-But it also accumulates cash value that’s tax-advantaged, guaranteed to grow and never declines in value.
-Just as you might “invest” in a home renovation to add value to your home, purchasing a whole life insurance policy can add significant value and stability to your financial plan.
-Ultimately, you invest in assets that help you achieve financial goals, and whole life insurance can help you do just that throughout your life.
+In the most literal sense, whole life insurance is not an investment—it’s life insurance, and its primary role is to provide a death benefit for your family someday.
+But it also accumulates cash value that’s tax-advantaged and guaranteed to grow.
+Just as you might “invest” in a home renovation to add value to your home, a whole life insurance policy will accumulate value that you can access throughout your life.
+Ultimately, you invest in assets that help you achieve financial goals, and whole life insurance can become an asset that adds significant value throughout your life.

 Let’s start with the basics.
 Unlike term insurance, which only provides a death benefit if you die within a predetermined coverage window, a whole life insurance policy will provide a death benefit to your family no matter when you pass away.